Great Lakes Ice Cover

 CoastWatch is a nationwide National Oceanic and Atmospheric Administration (NOAA) program within which the Great Lakes Environmental Research Laboratory (GLERL) functions as the Great Lakes regional node.
 In this capacity, GLERL obtains, produces, and delivers environmental data and products for near real-time observation of the Great Lakes to support environmental science, decision making, and supporting research.
 This is achieved by providing access to near real-time and retrospective satellite observations and in-situ Great Lakes data.

 GLSEA (The Great Lakes Surface Environmental Analysis) is a digital map of the Great Lakes surface water temperature and ice cover which is produced daily at GLERL.
 The lake surface temperatures are derived from NOAA polar-orbiting satellite imagery.
-The addition of ice cover information was implemented in early 1999, using data provided by the National Ice Center (NIC).
+The addition of ice cover information was implemented in early 1999, using data provided by the US National Ice Center (USNIC).
 Lake surface temperatures are updated daily with information from the cloud-free portions of the previous day's satellite imagery.
 If no imagery is available, a smoothing algorithm is applied to the previous day's map.

 Graphs of Daily Ice Cover for the Current Season: